lenn0n/devGuide/backend/getting-started-with-nodejs.md

     import ANY_NAME_YOU_WANT from "./PATH_OF_YOUR_FUNCTION";

 ## NodeJS Export
-This is not ES6 syntax, but is regular ES5-compatible syntax using the module.exports and require() infrastructure built into node.js.
+ℹ️ This is not ES6 syntax, but is regular ES5-compatible syntax using the module.exports and require() infrastructure built into node.js.

     const NAME_OF_YOUR_FUNCTION = () => { }
     module.exports = NAME_OF_YOUR_FUNCTION